dura12/Web-development-track/contact-form-using-react-hook/README.md

 2. npm run dev
-The app will be running at http://localhost:3000.
+The app will be running at your local server.

 ## Usage
 The ContactForm component is the main entry point of the application.
 It uses the useForm hook from react-hook-form to handle form state and validation.